wellyshen/react-cool-inview/README.md

   const ref = useRef();

   useInView(ref, {
-    // For better UX, we can grow the root margin so the data will be fetched before user see the loading indicator
+    // For better UX, we can grow the root margin so the data will be loaded before a user sees the loading indicator
     rootMargin: '50px 0',
     // When the loading indicator comes to the viewport
     onEnter: ({ unobserve, observe }) => {